 Melatonin & Pregnancy: Is Melatonin Safe During Pregnancy?

 Even though people who suffer from insomnia or other sleep disorders, often use melatonin, it is not yet known if it’s safe to use melatonin while pregnant.
-While some say that it’s safe to take melatonin in small doses of 3mg or under, there’s no standard dosage, which can create certain risks.
+While some say that it’s harmless to take melatonin in small doses of 3mg or under, there’s no standard dosage and that can lead to certain risks.

 So, since the studies are still in the early process, accurate results cannot be presented.
 However, there are a few conceivable benefits of melatonin while pregnant such as: